bxdoan/bxdoan/README.md

 <div align="center">

-> Remember no one can make you feel inferior without your consent.
+> I have learned over the years that when one’s mind is made up, this diminishes fear.

-> — Eleanor Roosevelt —
+> — Rosa Parks —

 </div>